Jacek Sawaszkiewicz

-Jacek Sawaszkiewicz (September 10, 1947 – June 11, 1999) was a Polish science fiction writer, satirist, also a contributor to satirical magazine Karuzela and Polish radio broadcast Polskie Radio Szczecin.
+Jacek Sawaszkiewicz (10 September 1947 – 11 June 1999) was a Polish science fiction writer and satirist.
+He was also a contributor to the satirical magazine Karuzela and Polish radio broadcast Polskie Radio Szczecin.

-He made his debut with a story Sanatorium (Karuzela 1972).
+He made his debut with a story "Sanatorium" (Karuzela, 1972).
 His book debut was Czekając (1978).
-Most known for his social science fiction Kronika Akaszy series.
+Sawaszkiewicz is known for his social science fiction Kronika Akaszy series.